Atomic Betty

-Atomic Betty (retitled Atomic Betty: Mission Earth for its third and final season) is a Flash animated television series produced by Atomic Cartoons, Breakthrough Entertainment and Tele Images Kids, along with the Marathon Group joining for the third season.
-Additional funding for production is provided by Teletoon in Canada, Phil Roman Entertainment (uncredited) in the U.S. and M6 (seasons 1-2) and Télétoon (season 3) in France.
+Atomic Betty (retitled Atomic Betty: Mission Earth for its third and final season) is an animated television series produced by Atomic Cartoons, Breakthrough Entertainment, and Tele Images Kids, along with the Marathon Group joining for the third season.
+Additional funding for production is provided by Teletoon in Canada, Phil Roman Entertainment (uncredited) in the U.S. and M6 (seasons 1–2) and Télétoon (season 3) in France.

-In Canada, the show originally aired from August 29, 2004, until January 29, 2008 on Teletoon, lasting for three years.
-In France, the series aired on M6 from 2004 until 2005 and then on Télétoon+ from 2006 until 2008.
-In the U.S, the series aired on Cartoon Network on September 17, 2004, until May 22, 2005 and The Hub (now known as "Discovery Family") from 2010 until 2011, along with its third and final season.
+In Canada, the show originally aired on Teletoon from August 29, 2004, to January 29, 2008, lasting for three years.
+In France, this series aired on M6 from 2004 until 2005 and then on Télétoon+ from 2006 until 2008.
+From the U.S., this series premiered on Cartoon Network on September 17, 2004, until January 1, 2006, and The Hub (now known as "Discovery Family") from 2010 until October 14, 2011, along with its third and final season.

 Synopsis

-Betty Barrett is a typical 12-year-old girl who enjoys school, daydreaming about living in outer space, sci-fi movies, and singing in her musical band, living in Moose Jaw Heights (a fictional suburb of Moose Jaw, Saskatchewan).
+Betty Barrett is a typical girl living in Moose Jaw Heights (a fictional suburb of Moose Jaw, Saskatchewan) who enjoys school, daydreaming about living in outer space, sci-fi movies, and singing in her band.
 Unknown to all of her friends and family, however, she is also a member of the Galactic Guardians, an elite team dedicated to interstellar crime-fighting and law enforcement.
-As "Atomic Betty", assisted by her two allies; the alien pilot Sparky and a robot named X-5, she confronts the evil overlord Maximus I.Q. and his servant Minimus, as well as other intergalactic supervillains, criminals, terrorists, and gangsters.
+As "Atomic Betty", assisted by her two allies, the alien pilot Sparky and a robot named X-5, she confronts the evil overlord Maximus I.Q. and his servant Minimus, as well as other intergalactic supervillains and criminals.
 Despite being rather unassuming on Earth, Atomic Betty is a superstar throughout the galaxy and even has a crowd of people who consider her their role model.

-In each episode, a crisis occurs somewhere in the galaxy, usually while Betty enjoys some tasks with her friends.
-Invariably, her bracelet starts beeping, and she runs off alone to save the galaxy in her nice pastel pink-and-white superpowered Galactic Guardian battle suit, which allows her a wide variety of weapons, gadgets, and supernatural abilities, such as flying.
-Accompanied by her crew, Betty takes over to fight the villains before returning home and mentioning her absence.
+In each episode, a crisis occurs somewhere in the galaxy, usually while Betty is spending time with her friends and family.
+Invariably, her bracelet starts beeping, and she runs off alone to save the galaxy in her superpowered Galactic Guardian battle suit, which allows her to use a wide variety of weapons and gadgets.
+Accompanied by her crew, Betty takes initiative to fight the villains before returning home and explaining her absence.

-The show includes frequent references to other well-known works of pop culture, especially sci-fi, such as Star Wars, The Matrix and Transformers.